 Are you a car enthusiast or just curious about them?
 How about topping your list of things to do in Karlsruhe with a tour of the Mercedes Benz Museum?

 The doors of the museum were opened in May 2006 and receive millions of guests annually.
-The concept of the museum includes room divisions to host legend and collectible cars made by Mercedes.
+The concept of the museum includes room divisions to host legendary and collectible cars made by Mercedes.

-You can choose to tour one of each and have the tours merge into one at any point.
-That way, you end up seeing most of the collection without rushing through.
+You can tour one of each and have the tours merge into one at any point.
+That way, you see most of the collection without rushing through.

 8. Turmberg Hill

 On your list of things to do in Karlsruhe, slot in spending some time up the Turmberg hill.
 All you need is a map or a guide, and you’ll be on your way.
-It’s the best location for a day tour and a chance to see some old castle ruins.
+It’s the best location for a day tour and seeing some old castle ruins.

 Visitors hiking up the hill can do so from numerous directions.
 Once you get to the top, pick a spot, have a picnic, and spend some time reflecting.
-Also, you have a chance to play games with the family and take in some breathtaking scenery.
+Also, you can play games with the family and take in some breathtaking scenery.

-Moreover, you can take up a challenge and go up the hill steps.
-528 steps lead to the top of the hill and a great way to get some holiday exercise.
+Moreover, you can challenge yourself and go up the hill steps.
+528 steps lead to the top of the hill, and a great way to get some holiday exercise.

 9. The State Museum of Baden